How Robotic Process Automation Is Transforming Financial Services

-	How can businesses adapt software robots to automate repetitive work and enhance their business processes?
+Robotic process automation possibilities for the financial services industry are almost limitless.
+How can banks adapt software robots to automate repetitive work and enhance their business processes?
 Is it possible to create “bots” for cross-application maneuvers that mimic human activity, including application logging in and out, data copy-pasting, opening attachments and emails, and filling out forms?
 RPA is not screen-scraping or macros software technology, but something far more sophisticated.

 Let’s consider an example.
 Macros can repeat only linear commands.
 In turn, bots intuitively respond to stimuli and are able to increase their intelligence over time.
 Moreover, RPA can interact with multiple applications at once.

 Implementing RPA in finance does not require large upfront investment in technology or expensive, specialized technical resources.
 The costs of RPA scales with its use, as the licensing is based mainly on the number of “robots” used.
 Each robot is responsible for a single automated process, and therefore the cost of investment can easily be linked to the savings from automation.
 Employing RPA does not require expensive developers either.
 Many RPA tools are designed to be “business-friendly”, and don’t require support from IT.
 In many cases, technically-minded business users or business analysts can quickly get up to speed and become productive with these tools.